ClarifiedSecurity/catapult/docs/01-installation.md

 ## Caveats

-If you are using a Linux VM with a user ID that is not 1000 (you can check it with the `id` command) you need to build the Catapult Docker image yourself with the `make build` command.
+If you are using a Linux VM with a user ID that is not 1000 (you can check it with the `id` command) the Catapult Docker image will be built locally during each update.
+This means that the updates will just take a bit longer.